CatelloTheDataProjectManager/Detecting-Financial-Fraud/README.md

 # Detecting Financial Fraud with Pandas and Cypher 🚨🔍

-This comprehensive effort encompasses Database Connection, MySQL Database Creation, and Neo4j Graph Database Integration.
-Thanks to this, in real-life scenarios, I was able to model the graph: Entities and relationships involved in the fraud detection process are represented as nodes and relationships in the Neo4j graph.
+Utilizing Pandas and Cypher expertise, I've successfully applied these skills to model the graph in real-life scenarios.
+Entities and relationships central to the fraud detection process are accurately represented as nodes and relationships within the Neo4j graph.

 # Transaction Workflow 🏦

 ### Project Overview
 Welcome to my GitHub page, presenting a project focused on developing a Transactions Database.
 This comprehensive endeavor covers Database Connection, MySQL Database Creation, and Neo4j Graph Database Integration.

 ### MySQL Database Creation
 - **Initialization**: Creating database, defining table for financial data.